Sea Urchins and Sand Dollars

 Sea Urchin Embryology

-Stanford University has created a wonderful interactive website on the sea urchin complete with anatomy, details on how to do the fertilization experiments, tutorials about microscopy and games.
+The National Science Foundation has created a wonderful interactive website on the sea urchin complete with anatomy, details on how to do the fertilization experiments, tutorials about microscopy and games.
 There is also a section on teacher resources.
 Gulf Specimen has been listed by Stanford University as a sea urchin supplier.
 We highly recommend this exceptional free electronic educational resource.

 Providing a routine supply of fertile, usable sea urchins for embryology is a cooperative venture between the scientific supplier and the researcher or teacher.
 Fertility is often a seasonal affair, governed by a variety of environmental factors.

 Arbacia punctulata is generally fertile during the colder months from mid January through April, and Lytechinus variegatus produces good eggs and sperm from May through September, and sometimes into October and November.
 However, there are transitional periods when one urchin is nearing the end of its season, and the other is just beginning.
 Unless otherwise specfied we will provide whichever sea urchin is more fertile at the time of shipment.
 The larger the quantity ordered, the better the chances of a successful fertilization experiment, since there are tremendous variations within any given population during these transitional periods.

 During transition you are likely to get smaller volumes of sperm and eggs from each animal and likely to receive smaller percentages of cleavage.
 The urchins are more easily stressed and need more careful handling than usual, including acclimation.